Compile7/compile7.github.io/content/how-to-set-up-git-on-windows/index.md

     It will clone all the data from the GitHub repository to your local drive location.

-14. Go back to your GitHub account, select the repository that you have just cloned using VS Code, and click the Code > SSH > Copy button to copy/clone the repository.
+14. Go back to your GitHub account, select the repository you have just cloned using VS Code, and click the Code > SSH > Copy button to copy/clone the repository.

     ![Clone GitHub repo via SSH](./github-code-clone.png)